TezosRio/TezosJ_SDK/README.md

 The **TezosJ SDK library** enables Android Java developers to create apps that communicates with Tezos blockchain.

 The library is written in Java and is based on Android framework.
-This repository contains the library as well as a demo wallet application demonstrating how to use it.
+This repository contains the library source-code as well as a demo wallet application.

 ## Getting started

-Read the **[project documentation][doc-home]** for comprehensive information about the requirements, general workflow and installation procedure.
+This is the TezosJ_SDK_Android source-code.
+This code GENERATES the TezosJ library.
+To create Android APPs (wallets) that uses this library you just have to add the line below to the build.gradle file on your Android APP (please check latest version):

+compile 'com.milfont.tezos:tezosj_android:0.9.95'

 ## Disclaimer